Reference Date: 2-June-2015

 Food inflation remains moderate

 Morocco relies heavily on wheat imports from the international market to cover its consumption needs.
-Morocco’s cereal imports in 2014/15 (July/June) are forecast at 6.275 million tonnes, 7 percent down on 2013/14, of which wheat imports account for 3.5 million tonnes.
-EU and Black Sea countries supply most of the common (soft) wheat while Canada is the traditional supplier of durum wheat.
-Lower import forecast is supported by higher carry‑over stocks, despite the below‑average 2014 harvest.
+Morocco’s cereal imports in 2014/15 (July/June) are forecast at 5.9 million tonnes, 9 percent down on 2013/14, of which wheat imports account for 3.3 million tonnes.
+EU and Black Sea countries supply most of the common (soft) wheat, while Canada is the traditional supplier of durum wheat.
+Lower import forecast is supported by higher carryover stocks, despite the below‑average 2014 harvest.

 The Attijariwafa Bank, one of Morocco’s three major banks, signed a deal with Moroccan wheat trade federation to finance USD 300 million of Russian wheat imports in the 2014/15 season.
 Morocco typically imports from October to May (the start of the local harvest).
 However, wheat importers are seeking to establish a longer window for imports to take advantage of Black Sea exporters offloading large volumes at attractive prices at the start of the international marketing year in July.

-In July 2014, the government announced that the common wheat import tariff would be lowered to 17.5 percent (from the current level of 45 percent) beginning from 1 September 2014.
+In April 2015, the Government announced that the common wheat import tariff would be increased to 75 percent (from the current level of 17.5 percent) beginning from 1 May 2015.

 Due to excess milling capacity in Morocco, limited quantities of wheat flour are exported to neighbouring countries.